andifalk/secure-oauth2-oidc-workshop/lab2/README.md

 The new draft for [OAuth 2.0 Security Best Current Practice](https://datatracker.ietf.org/doc/draft-ietf-oauth-security-topics) clearly recommends the use the authorization grant with PKCE.
-Although PKCE so far was designed as a mechanism to protect native apps, this advice applies to all kinds of OAuth clients, including web applications.
+Although PKCE so far was designed as a mechanism to protect native apps, this advice applies to all kinds of OAuth clients, including public and confidential web applications.

 ![Authorization Code Grant + PKCE](images/authorization_code_pkce.png)